 When you are back on the surface, while waiting for everyone in the group to complete the volcano visit, you will have the opportunity to enjoy a traditional Icelandic meat soup, hot coffee/tea/chocolate and perhaps some sweets.
-Don´t be surprised when we ask for your email – we would like to send you a quick survey to complete after the tour.
+Don’t be surprised when we ask you to complete a super quick survey – We are always looking for ways to improve the tour and spread the word.

 Finally, you will walk back over the lava field.
 And again, you will be accompanied by a guide at all times.
 The coach will be waiting for you in the parking lot, ready to drive you back to Reykjavik.